neptune-ai/docs/docs/learn-about-neptune/team-management.rst

 Team, Project and User Management
 =================================

 This page describes the concepts of team, project and user roles and permissions as they are used in Neptune.
-It also provides instructions for creating projects and organizations and adding users to them.
+It also provides instructions for creating projects and workspaces and adding users to them.

 .. contents::